DanielEWeeks/Daniel_E_Weeks/NOTES.md

 ![Illustrating the configure button for the Jekyll action](images_notes/JekyllGitHubAction.png )

-and click the green 'Commit changes' button:
+and click the white 'Cancel changes' instead of the green 'Commit changes' button (because the jekyll.yml file already exists):

 ![Illustrating the Commit changes button](images_notes/JekyllCommitChanges.png)

-It will tell you that a jekyll.yml already exists, so click "Cancel changes".